hmaarrfk/mendeley-rpm/README.md

 How to install
 ============
 Easy way: https://github.com/hmaarrfk/mendeley-rpm/releases

 Hard way: Build the RPM yourself.
+1. Clone
+2. `make`
+3. Run `mock` with the generated `srpm`

+~~
 You need to run this line in a terminal so that qt5 finds the right plugin, for Mendeley 1.17 and above:
 ```sh
 sudo ln -sf /usr/lib64/qt5/plugins/platforms/ /usr/bin/platforms
 ```
+~~
 ~~Easy way: https://copr.fedoraproject.org/coprs/hmaarrfk/mendeleydesktop/~~
 We cannot host this on COPR since it is not open source software.

-How to build the RPM
+Licensing issues
 ============
 Download the "source" (really a binary from mendeley) and run the ./package-mendeley-rpm.sh script Then use mock on the source rpm.